-Alternatively, if you’ll be heading back to Boise or into Wyoming from Sun Valley, make it a point to stop by Craters of the Moon National Monument and Preserve for some dramatically different landscape to everything you’ve seen on the trip so far.
+Alternatively, if you’ll be heading back to Boise or into Wyoming from Sun Valley on your Idaho road trip itinerary, make it a point to stop by Craters of the Moon National Monument and Preserve for some dramatically different landscape to everything you’ve seen on the trip so far.

 As you drive to Craters of the Moon National Monument and Preserve, farmland will make way for a giant lava field with several short hikes and tunnels worth checking out.
 My favorite was the Indian Tunnel.
 The park is not too big, although you can camp there and make several days of it if you wish.
 This could be a particularly good place for stargazing.

 Be sure to check out the website to make sure that all the roads in the park are open, as sometimes they get snowed out.

 Although this detour would require you to go back on yourself if you’re headed back to Boise, it’s worth the extra time if you can squeeze it in.

 It’s also possible to head up to Goldbug Hot Springs and then go back down through Arco, where you can stop for the night, and circle down through Craters and back to Boise.